 In Linux, every update to a desktop manager like Gnome or KDE brings beautiful themes, transitions, and customization.
 Except for the terminal, it’s been ages since any new features were added to the default terminal of Linux.

-DevOps, Programmer, and System Administrator, have you ever encountered a problem while working with the terminal?
-Let me explain to you in detail: there may be situations where you were working on a remote server while monitoring system resources on another terminal or updating the system while editing configuration files on another terminal.
+DevOps, programmer, and system administrator, have you ever encountered a problem while working with the terminal?
+Let me explain to you in detail: there may be situations where you are working on a remote server while monitoring system resources on another terminal or updating the system while editing configuration files on another terminal.

 Terminator!

 Terminator is a badass Linux terminal emulator whose aim is to provide features like splitting horizontally or vertically in one single window.
-Except that you can also give a custom title to every terminal and take advantage of many more features than those mentioned below.
+Except for that, you can also give a custom title to every terminal and take advantage of many more features than those mentioned below.

 Features

-• Executing the same command in all terminals at the same time.
+- Executing the same command on all terminals at the same time.

 Installation